 - Tissue and blood tests.
-Skin, sputum and blood tests may be helpful in confirming allergic bronchopulmonary aspergillosis.
+Skin testing, as well as sputum and blood tests, may be helpful in confirming allergic bronchopulmonary aspergillosis.
 For the skin test, a small amount of aspergillus antigen is injected into the skin of your forearm.
 If your blood has antibodies to the mold, you'll develop a hard, red bump at the injection site.
-Blood tests look for high levels of certain antibodies, which indicate an allergic response.
+Blood tests look for high levels of certain antibodies, indicating an allergic response.

 - Biopsy.
 In some cases, examining a sample of tissue from your lungs or sinuses under a microscope may be necessary to confirm a diagnosis of invasive aspergillosis.

 Aspergillosis treatments vary with the type of disease.
 Possible treatments include: